Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Introduction

 referred to in this paper as the {\em standard} Veronese curve in $G(2,5)$.
 To the authors' knowledge, it has been the only known example in the literature.
-Surprisingly, we will show in this paper that the moduli space of constantly curved holomorphic $2$-spheres in $G(2,5)$ is a $2$-dimensional semialgebraic set, modulo rigid motion, out of which many explicit examples can be constructed.
+Surprisingly, we will show in this paper that the moduli space of constantly curved holomorphic $2$-spheres in $G(2,5)$ has a $2$-dimensional semialgebraic component, modulo rigid motion, out of which many explicit examples can be constructed.

 Different from all existing methods, to see whether there are constantly curved holomorphic examples of degree 6 other than the standard Veronese curve in $G(2,5)$, let us return to our paper~\cite{Chi-Xie-Xu2021} for motivation, where we investigated constantly curved holomorphic (and minimal) $2$-spheres of degree $d$ in the complex hyperquadric.
 Such a holomorphic $2$-sphere is a rational normal curve of degree $d$ sitting in a projective $d$-plane, so that the $2$-sphere lies in the intersection of the $d$-plane and the hyperquadric called a {\em linear section} of the hyperquadric, which is itself a quadric (may be singular).
 Thus, the moduli space of such $2$-spheres is essentially a fibered space over the base space that is a semialgebraic subset of the variety of linear sections of the hyperquadric.